rcarriga/dotfiles/README.md

 ## Kitty

 Kitty is a GPU powered terminal emulator.
-To be honest my main reason for picking it was that it supported ligatures (e.g. Fira Code).
-It uses a config file rather than a GUI which means it is easy to maintain a consistent terminal across machines.
+To be honest my main reason for picking it was that it supported ligatures (e.g. Fira Code) and it uses a config file rather than a GUI which means it is easy to maintain a consistent terminal across machines.

 ## Bonus Stuff